CS571-F25/p204/spec.md

 - **Message Persistence**: Messages saved per room as chat bubbles
 - **Room List**: View all created rooms on the Rooms page
 - **Recent Rooms**: Track recently visited rooms
+- **Joined Rooms**: Rooms you participate in (but don’t own) show up in a dedicated list on the Rooms page for quick access
 - **Room Topics**: Owners can assign an optional topic via `/topic`, surfaced in the sidebar
 - **Single Terminal Focus**: One primary terminal per page; users switch rooms via commands or cards instead of multiple floating panels.
 - **Activity Indicators**: Room info card shows owner, creation time, last activity, and whether a password exists.